IneffableNoesis/IneffableNoesis/README.md

 </div>

 <div align="center">
 - "Cuddle freely" includes when I'm with friends!!
 You may think it's odd, but they wouldn't.
 While I will usually always interact, *they* may not since my statuses do not reflect their own.
-If they *do*, I assure you they aren't scary - I don't take nicely to those who are mean, disrespectful, or passive to strangers, especially if you're respectful first.
+If they do, I assure you they aren't scary - I don't take nicely to those who are mean, disrespectful, or passive to strangers, especially if you're respectful first.
 </div>
 <br />
 <div align="center">